sudheera96/NoteTracker/README.md

 ## Note Tracker Application user stories

-1. As a user, I want to open application
+1. As a user, I want to open application.
-1. As a user, after opening application, I want to create assignment log.
+1. As a user, I want to create assignment log, after opening application.
-1. As a user, after creating assignment log, I want to add submission date and time.
+1. As a user, I want to add submission date and time, after creating assignment log.
-1. As a user, after adding submission date and time, I want to set alert for start doing the assignment.
+1. As a user, I want to set alert for start doing the assignment, after adding submission date and time.
-1. As a user, for displaying alert with sound and message on screen, I want to provide message.
+1. As a user, I want to provide message, for displaying alert with sound and message on screen.
-1. As a user, after getting remainder of alert, I want to start the timer for doing the assignment.
+1. As a user, I want to start the timer for doing the assignment, after getting remainder of alert.
 1. As a user, I want to pause the timer.
 1. As a user, I want to stop the timer.
-1. As a user, I want to share the my assignment log.
+1. As a user, I want to share my assignment log.
 1. As a user, I want to move back to first activity of app from creating assignment log.
 1. As a user, I want to add more assignment logs.
 1. As a user, I want to see all my assigment logs.